Git is a leading version control software (VCS). There may be a time in your experience when you have to commit very often with a small change.

 Typically, Feedback Loop involving work leads you to commit frequently.

 - To fix a problem, in a message-driven application, the impact of a fix is hard to foresee in downstream systems.
-The well-known technique partial fix and verify.
+The well-known technique: partially fix and verify.

 - You are experimenting with a configuration file driven system like CI ( Jenkins, Travis).
 You have to frequent commits to check or learn the effect of the configuration changes.

-Don’t worry; there is a three-steps process that helps you to hide your sins.
+Don’t worry; there is a three-step procedure that helps you to hide your sins.

-Forbid anyone to push any code to the desired branch.
+Forbid anyone to push any new change to the branch whose commits need to be squashed.

 Rebase command let you move commits up or squash.

-git rebase -i HEAD~<no-of-commits> # Example : To squash last three commits git rebase -i HEAD~3
+git rebase -i HEAD~<no-of-commits> # Example: To squash the last three commits git rebase -i HEAD~3

 It opens an editing window and lists the selected commits in chronological order (the first in time tops first).